Item 17: Be wary of shared-state parallelism

 "Even the most daring forms of sharing are guaranteed safe in Rust." – Aaron Turon

 This Item is specific to shared-state parallelism: where different threads of execution communicate with each other by sharing memory.
+Sharing state between threads generally comes with two terrible problems, regardless of the language involved:

 Data Races

-• there is no synchronization mechanism that enforces an ordering on the accesses.
+• There is no synchronization mechanism that enforces an ordering on the accesses.

 // C++ code.